Ella Bay: Flora and fauna

 The Ella Bay area is home to a large variety of plant and animal life including iconic species like the endangered southern cassowary (Casuarius casuarius johnsonii), endangered and vulnerable frog species including the Australian lace-lid, common mist frog and waterfall frog, remnant native plants and estuarine crocodiles.
 Ella Bay is regularly used by green sea turtles as a nesting site.
 Other threatened marine turtles may nest in this area though this has yet to be confirmed.
 The waters off Ella Bay are important shallow water habitat for coastal dolphin species including the endemic snub fin dolphin and the Indo-pacific humpback dolphin.
 Whales have been observed at Ella Bay including migrating humpback whales.
-Dugong have been observed at Ella Bay though the poor condition of seagrass beds in the area currently make this area less than optimal Dugong habitat.
+Dugong have been observed at Ella Bay though the poor condition of seagrass beds in the area currently make this area less than optimal dugong habitat.

 Ella Bay development

-The Ella Bay property comprises 470 hectares of freehold land used as a cattle station that is isolated within the Ella Bay National Park and Wet Tropics of Queensland and a 160 acre rainforest block named Little Cove.
+The Ella Bay property comprises 470 ha of freehold land used as a cattle station that is isolated within the Ella Bay National Park and Wet Tropics of Queensland and a 160 acre rainforest block named Little Cove.
 The Ella Bay site was first surveyed in 1882 and large areas of the site were later cleared for banana production and small crop farming.
 There are numerous newspaper reports from the early 1900s of Ella Bay being one of the major banana growing areas in Queensland.
-The newspaper articles report that the land was leased to Chinese farmers and there were over 100 men working the site, that 500 acres had been cleared for bananas and there was a 340 ft long jetty built in 1902 to load steamers with bananas to Brisbane.
+The newspaper articles report that the land was leased to Chinese farmers and there were over 100 men working the site, that 500 acre had been cleared for bananas and there was a 340 ft long jetty built in 1902 to load steamers with bananas to Brisbane.
 There was a note of Ella Bay Road (tender for bridge, Cairns Post 1917).
 In 1906, this settlement of over 100 Chinese farmers was abandoned after a severe tropical cyclone destroyed their homes and crops.
 After selling any rescued fruit the Chinese farmers totally abandoned Ella Bay and the area was never resettled.

-In recent history, most of the Ella Bay site was shown as cleared in Army Mapping dated 1943 and the small amount of remaining areas were cleared and levelled in the mid 1960s.
+In recent history, most of the Ella Bay site was shown as cleared in Army mapping dated 1943 and the small amount of remaining areas were cleared and levelled in the mid 1960s.
 Since that time the site has been used mainly for pastoral purposes.
 Introduced tropical pasture grass (Brachiaria decumbens and Brachiaria humidicola) covers almost all of the cleared area.